googlearchive/blog/_posts/2014-09-11-template-is-autobinding.markdown

 date:   2014-09-11 12:00:00
 categories: howto
 author: jeffy
+excerpt: If you've created your own Polymer element, chances are you're a fan of the extra goodies that the `template` tag offers within an element's definition.

 ---

 If you've [created](http://www.polymer-project.org/docs/start/creatingelements.html) your own Polymer element, chances are you're a fan of the extra goodies that the [`<template>`](http://www.polymer-project.org/docs/polymer/databinding-advanced.html) tag offers within an element's definition.
 Variable interpolation with `{%raw%}{{}}{%endraw%}`, event binding via on-*event* attributes, and conditional and repeated templates all provide a powerful, consistent way to work declaratively with the DOM.
 But what if you're not creating your own elements, and instead writing a web application that makes use of Polymer elements?
 You don't have to resort to using alternative libraries for templating or setting up traditional [`addEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget.addEventListener) bindings.
 We've taught the [HTML5 `<template>` tag](http://www.html5rocks.com/en/tutorials/webcomponents/template/) new tricks by extending it as a custom element, referred to as `<template is="auto-binding">`.